awee01/Project-9/README.md

 This is an application that generates a README from user input.
 Users are prompted several questions and the README is dynamically generated.
 The generated file is located in the dist folder.

-This version does not ask for validation, null inputs are valid
+This version does not ask for validation, null inputs are valid.

-Check the other branch for the optional version that does not accept null inputs to the prompt questions
+Check the other branch for the optional version that does not accept null inputs to the prompt questions.

 ## Table of Contents